 Our legal team at Jay Trucks & Associates has decades of experience handling many different motor vehicle accident cases.
 Should you have a case and we represent you, our lawyers are prepared to review police reports, analyze medical records, interview witnesses, and consult with experts to recreate the accident scene.
 This includes collecting the following forms of evidence:

-- The driving history of the truck and trailer
+- Driving history of the truck and trailer

 - Records of possible violations of state and federal laws